 27.0 cubic feet, 69 audio cassettes, 4 audio tapes, 3 video cassettes, 40 rolls of microfilm

 The records of the Linguistic Society of America, an organization dedicated to research and publication in the scientific analysis of language, include committee minutes, correspondence of officers and administrators, publications, grant applications, correspondence with affiliated organizations, and planning documents on Linguistic Institutes and annual meetings.

 Linguistic Society of America Records, 1901-2020 (CA5969)

 Addition of records of an organization dedicated to research and publication in the analysis of language.
-Includes publications, programs from annual meetings and Linguistic Institutes, publicity clippings, and materials concerning affiliated organizations and Ebonics.
+Includes publications, programs from annual meetings and Linguistic Institutes, publicity clippings, and materials concerning affiliated organizations, various committees, and Ebonics.
 Also includes correspondence of George M. Bolling and Bernard Bloch, who were both editors of Language and presidents of LSA.

 Mid-America Teachers of English to Speakers of Other Languages Records, 1978-2020 (CA6479)

 1.4 cubic feet, 2 DVDs, 1.41 GB of digital files